nvim-neo-tree/neo-tree.nvim/README.md

 "reveal", so you do not need to specify both.

 See `:h neo-tree-commands` for details and a full listing of available arguments.

+### File Nesting

+See `:h neo-tree-file-nesting` for mmore details about file nesting

 ### Netrw Hijack